h3abionet/h3agwas/replication/gwascat/README.md

 ### list of phenotypes available
 to obtain list of phenotype without run algorinm
 """
-nextflow run h3abionet/h3agwas/replication/gwascat/main.nf --justpheno 1 --output_dir gwascatpheno/ --output gwascatpheno -resume -profile slurm
+nextflow run h3abionet/h3agwas/replication/gwascat/main.nf --justpheno_gc 1 --output_dir gwascatpheno/ --output gwascatpheno -resume -profile slurm
 """

 ### GWAS catalog :
-extract from gwas catalog postiion and chromosome relative to `file_pheno` or `pheno` and `list_chro`. computed heritabilite, beta and se for input
+extract from gwas catalog postiion and chromosome relative to `file_pheno_gc` or `pheno_gc` and `list_chro`. computed heritabilite, beta and se for input
 OR transformed using log2 and defined if column contains information higher than 1